Insight - U.S. arms makers strain to meet demand as Mideast conflicts rage

 Lockheed and Boeing do not provide details about their missile sales, but they account for a relatively small - albeit growing - portion of their defence businesses, according to analysts.

-The long-term increase in demand is also expected to boost revenues for key suppliers such as Orbital ATK and Aerojet Rocketdyne Holdings Inc, which make the propulsion systems for many of the missiles.
+The long-term increase in demand is also expected to boost revenues for key suppliers such as Orbital ATK (OA.N) and Aerojet Rocketdyne Holdings Inc (AJRD.N), which make the propulsion systems for many of the missiles.

 U.S. Air Force Chief of Staff General Mark Welsh said the U.S. military had increased its orders in recent years to replenish and expand its stockpiles, but more work was needed.
 He said Washington was encouraging its allies to do the same.